FAQs

 WHAT IS AN EXPUNGEMENT?

-An expungement allows a criminal charge on a person’s record to be removed if certain requirements are met.
+An expungement allows a criminal charge on a person’s record to be removed if specific requirements are met.
 Only charges can be expunged, not convictions.
 Criminal charges that qualify for expungement include non-felony charges (a misdemeanor criminal offense, a violation, a traffic violation, or a municipal ordinance violation) and non-violent felony charges under certain circumstances.

-- The charge was dismissed with prejudice;
+- The charge was dismissed with prejudice.

 - The defendant was found not guilty of the charge; OR